simoninireland/simplicial/doc/implementation/simplicialcomplex.rst

 The core operations of :class:`SimplicialComplex` have to do more work to maintain these parallel structures, and there is some repetition (one can extract the basis of a simplex by repeatedly traversing the boundary matrices, for example) in pursuit of efficiency.
-Thee core operations also perform a lot of sanity-checking to maintain the integrity of the complex being manipulated.
+The core operations also perform a lot of sanity-checking to maintain the integrity of the complex being manipulated.